bibjaw99/workstation/README.md

 curl -s https://raw.githubusercontent.com/bibjaw99/workstation/refs/heads/master/install_scripts/script.sh | bash
 ```

+- Or, clone the repo and run the `install.sh` script

 ## how the script works :

 - all the dotfiles will be stored in a folder called `config_dotfiles` in your `$HOME/.local/share` directory